eowino/RxJS-Pipeable-Operators/README.md

 ### reusable-operator-from-scratch
 With knowledge of extending Subscriber and using source.lift to connect a source to a subscriber, you can now create your own operators by writing functions that return a source.lift call.
 This lesson creates a simple "multiply" operator in RxJS.

+### create-operators-from-existing-operators
+The most common scenario for creating custom operators is to reuse the built-in operators shipped with RxJS.
+You'll find yourself re-using map, filter, and others will solve most of the problems you come across.